Rheumatoid Arthritis Hormone Imbalance & Its Treatment Options - Balance My Hormones TRT in the UK

 Symptoms of rheumatoid arthritis

-Rheumatoid arthritis symptoms are symmetrical.
-It means they will occur on both sides of the body equally.
+Rheumatoid arthritis symptoms are symmetrical – they occur on both sides of the body equally.
 This disease first affects small joints like finger joints.
 Then it moves to the other joints like the hip joint, shoulder joint, etc.

-• Pain in more than one body joint
+• Painful joints (pain in more than one body joint)

 • Stiffness and immobility of joints